TELMO MIEL - 2019

 Using both acrylic and spray paint, the artists had realized their monumental fresco in 5 days.

 The Bernard de Jussieu district, which emerged from the ground in the 1960s, has had its housing estate renovated by a group orchestrated by Eiffage Construction (Ithaques, Vincent Lavergne Architecture & Urbanisme and BETOM Ingénierie), in collaboration with the landlord Versailles Habitat and the city of Versailles.
 The aim of the thermal rehabilitation programme is to improve the daily life of the inhabitants.

-Quai 36 is associated with this rehabilitation and signs the artistic direction of project #1096 (in reference to the 1096 rehabilitated dwellings).
-Nine French and international mural artists invest the facade of a building, i.e. nine 150 m² monumental frescoes that are revealed to the eyes of the residents over a period of one year.
+Associated with this renovation, Quai 36 signs the artistic direction of project #1096 (in reference to the 1096 housings).
+Ten French and international mural artists invest the facade of a building, i.e. ten monumental frescoes each measuring about 200 m² revealed to the eyes of the residents over a period of one year.

-In homage to the French botanist Bernard de Jussieu, the artists Aryz (Spain), Eron (Italy), Jade Rivera (Peru), Mona Caron (Switzerland), Pastel (Argentina), Sainer (Poland), Seth (France), Telmo Miel (Netherlands), and Waone (Ukraine) are questioned about the relationship between humans and nature.
+In tribute to the French botanist Bernard de Jussieu, the artists Aryz (Spain), Eron (Italy), Jade Rivera (Peru), Mantra (France), Mona Caron (Switzerland), Saddo (Romania), Sainer (Poland), Seth (France), Telmo Miel (Netherlands), and Waone (Ukraine) are questioned about the relationship between humans and nature.

 Photos credits: Cédric Pierre